vuetronex/cli/README.md

 Page Component: ProductItem.vue
 ```

-You will find the created page inside: `src/components`.
+You will find the created component inside: `src/components`.

 #### Create Models